-Interior, exterior, roof exterior, subfloor & site.
+Building interior, exterior, roof space, roof exterior & site.

 Further Inspections

 Further inspections of restricted areas identified and areas unable to be inspected is Essential once access has been obtained and Prior to a Decision to Purchase.
 Note: These areas are nominated throughout the report.